To Make an Appointment

-- Arrive 20 minutes before your appointment to ensure you’ll be ready to see your provider at your scheduled time
+- Arrive 20 minutes before your in-office appointment to ensure you’ll be ready to see your provider at your scheduled time.

 At your first visit (and once every year after that), you must bring the following: